keyur47831/Android_Samples/CoffeeSearch/ReadMe.md

 Going ahead, we can query the category and flush the dropdown list accordingly.
 On selecting any shop from the list, It will open nagivation to that shop using google maps.

-Presenter : LocationDataPresenter Class
+-Presenter : LocationDataPresenter Class

 This class acts as a presenter for UI layer.
 It has our core BI layer logic.
-For getting location, it will interact with :
+For getting location, it will interact with
+--Util classes :
 LocationTracker.java---Service to fetch current location and changes there on.
 VolleyHelper.java   ---Helper Class to create Async HTTP request.

 It will also update the data in adapter.

-SearchAdapter.java  -- Our Custom adapter to display the shop details.
+--SearchAdapter.java  -- Our Custom adapter to display the shop details.
   This class extends BaseAdapter and implements/overrides the required functions.

 External Libraries :